mvdbeek/pulsar-relay/VALKEY_INTEGRATION.md

 # Valkey Storage Backend Integration

-This document describes the Valkey storage backend implementation for the Pulsar Proxy.
+This document describes the Valkey storage backend implementation for the Pulsar Relay.

 ## Overview